 Scientific Discovery

-Researchers in various fields use advanced data visualization to analyze complex datasets.
+Researchers in various fields use advanced data visualisation to analyse complex datasets.
 Interactive 3D models can represent protein structures, while scatter plots with dynamic filtering allow them to explore relationships between different variables.

-Data visualization tools can help in presenting the data more effectively.
-The top 3 tools used for data visualization depend somewhat on your specific needs and skill level, but here are three strong contenders:
+Data visualisation tools can help in presenting the data more effectively.
+The top 3 tools used for data visualisation depend somewhat on your specific needs and skill level, but here are three strong contenders:

 Tableau